ttaoREtw/Tacotron-pytorch/README.md

 ## Samples
-I will update the samples later.
+All the samples can be found [here](https://github.com/ttaoREtw/Tacotron-pytorch/tree/master/samples).
+These samples are generated after 102k updates.

 ## Alignment
-Proper alignment occurs after 10k steps of updating.
+Proper alignment occurs after **10k** steps of updating.

 ## Differences from the original Tacotron